 This collection witness the Artist self exploration on human relationship with their ideology, as she embrace the paradox of imperfection through the pursuit of perfection.
 She believe that everyone should understand what perfect and imperfect means to them, even if it comes from an endless spectrum.
 Hopefully by that we will be much grateful with the life we live in

 From paper to clay.
 Metta was introduced with clay for the first time as a new medium of expression.
 She brought her adoration of paper cutting to clay.
 Implementing all of her ideal through the meticulous attention to details and arrangement of the mosaic.
 She loved the idea of letting go of her expectation once the piece is fired.
 Yet, not aware on how much of an Utopian she was.

 Anxiety and depression struck weeks before Metta started the workshop, that draws her into spiritual healing through meditation practice.
 These series of events has deepened her character and wisdom towards crafting her piece.
 It was about simplifying the details, refining the core, building the demurely masculine pieces and understanding each piece through the finishing processes.

 Compassionate.
 Courageous.
 Hopeful

 For the past one year, Metta has spent more time developing her inner resilience through meditation practice and voluntary act.
 Focusing mainly on virtues towards health, happiness and gratefulness instead of vanity.
 Its no longer about the ideal world for oneself - it is about being mindful: taking up the chances, being courageous, enduring fear, make it positive; be tolerant, hopeful and fruitful to one another.

 Mosaic 17 documentation is working in progress.
-Looking forward to share the journey with you soon in October 2017 -

 BEHIND THE KILN